The polyphenol rich whole food supplement Pomi-T® proven to have a direct anti-cancer effect in men with prostate cancer.

-Polyphenol-rich foods, such as pomegranate, green tea, turmeric and broccoli, have demonstrated anti-cancer effects in laboratory studies.
-In humans, observational studies have linked their intake with a lower risk of chronic disease, including cancer.
-Concentrating these foods into a capsule is a conveniently way to boost an individual’s polyphenol intake but hitherto clinical studies have not firmly established that these benefits health or markers of cancer progression.
+Polyphenol-rich foods such as pomegranate, green tea, turmeric and broccoli, have demonstrated anti-cancer effects in laboratory studies.
+In humans, observational studies have linked their intake to a lower risk of chronic disease, including cancer.
+Concentrating these foods into a capsule is a convenient way to boost an individual’s polyphenol intake but, hitherto, clinical studies have not firmly established that these benefit health or change markers of cancer progression.
 Men with prostate cancer, managed with active surveillance (AS) or watchful waiting for a PSA relapse after radical treatments, are an ideal cohort to evaluate a lifestyle intervention as they have a useful serum marker of their disease (the PSA).
-In addition, medical interventions are often not indicated initially upon relapse.
-Furthermore, these men appear to have a great interest in self-help remedies as reports indicate that 50-70% of men with prostate cancer admit to taking over-thecounter supplements.
+Furthermore, these men appear to have a great interest in self-help remedies, as reports indicate that 50-70% of men with prostate cancer take over-the-counter supplements.

-To determine whether a polyphenol rich food pill influenced the rate of PSA progression amoung men treated with active surveillance or watchful waiting versus a placebo.
+To determine whether a polyphenol-rich food pill influenced the rate of PSA progression.

 Percentage of men having a stable or a lower PSA at the end of the study: At trial completion, the number of men with a stable PSA or a lower PSA was 61 (46%) in the Pomi-T group, compared to 9 (14%) in the placebo group.
 This difference was statistically significant (Chi-squared value with 1 degree of freedom = 19.58, p=0.000010).

-Percentage of men in whom Pomi-T prevented a change in management: One hundred and fourteen (92.6%) men in the Pomi-T group continued surveillance or WW at the end of their involvement in the study, as opposed to 38 (74%) in the placebo group.
+Percentage of men in whom Pomi-T prevented a change in management: 114 (92.6%) men in the Pomi-T group continued surveillance or WW at the end of their involvement in the study, as opposed to 38 (74%) in the placebo group.
 This difference of 18.6% was statistically significant (p=0.01).